ENG7006/ENG7006.github.io/_posts/2016-01-22-yesterdays-lab.md

 * It is up to you if you would like to use objects.
 We will cover that ground again next lab.

 I am sorry that my trip to Toronto falls at an inopportune time.
 If you felt you struggled in lab last night, please do not despair.
 Instead, please reach out to me: we will have a coding meetup before class on Thursday, and I will be available all day next Friday to meet.

+**Update**: I've also added links to related Daniel Shiffman videos at the beginning of Coding Lessons 1 & 2.
+This should give you another perspective on matters.
+We don't always stress the same things or take the same approaches, but if his stuff resonates more than my teaching, then by all means, follow his curriculum in parallel with ours.